There are a lot of great tradeoffs for your hard work: money, skills, relationships, etc. But sometimes a work accident can damage your health.

-What Kinds of Benefits Can I Receive in a Workers’ Compensation Claim?
+What Kinds of Benefits Can I Receive in a North Carolina Workers’ Compensation Claim?

 Many injured workers in North Carolina choose to resolve their workers’ compensation claims via a Compromise Settlement Agreement.

-Workers’ compensation settlement amounts in North Carolina normally represent a portion of the total benefits you would have received in a claim if you had remained in the workers’ compensation system.
+North Carolina Workers’ compensation settlement amounts normally represent a portion of the total benefits you would have received in a claim if you had remained in the workers’ compensation system.

 Although in some cases you may settle a portion of your claim while leaving other benefits open, the purpose of a Compromise Settlement Agreement is usually to resolve the entire claim.

 The two main areas of compensation afforded to injured workers in North Carolina are medical compensation and wage loss compensation.

 Another term for wage loss compensation, or compensation for the time you miss from work, is called indemnity compensation.

 In an accepted workers’ compensation claim, your employer has the right to direct your medical care to the doctors they choose.

 In return, they are required to pay for all reasonably necessary medical care, so long as it is intended to offer relief, shorten the period of disability, or cure the disease or condition caused by the accident.

 While this system can give workers access to the care they might not otherwise have, it is not always the best.